 4. Decide Your Ownership and Management Structure.

 The Certificate of Formation form will demand to know whether your Texas LLC is going to be managed by one manager, multiple managers, or all of the members of your LLC.
 You need to make a decision on whether you would like to be a manager-managed or a member-managed LLC.
-To assist you in deciding, we’ve created guides for each of the above methods: the Manager-Managed LLC or the Member-Managed LLC.

 5. Create an Operating Agreement.

 In the State of Texas, you are not required to have an LLC in order to have an Operating Agreement.
 An implied operating agreement is formed according to the default conditions specified in the law.
 Still, you should determine if the default conditions are in your best interest.